-We utilized time series forecasting methods to effectively predict future commodity supply and demand in d3ploy.
+We utilized time series forecasting methods to effectively predict future commodities' supply and demand in d3ploy.
 Solar and wind power generation commonly use these methods to make future predictions based on past time series data [9, 10, 11, 12].
-This is a novel approach that has never been applied to NFC simulators.
+Industrial supply chain management also use sophisticated time series forecasting techniques to predict demand for quantities of goods in the supply chain [13].
+This is a novel approach that has never been applied to nuclear fuel cycle simulators.

-1.3.
+75 1.3.
 Objectives

-The main objectives of this paper are: (1) to describe the demand-driven deployment capabilities in Cyclus, (2) to describe the prediction methods available in d3ploy, and (3) to demonstrate the use of d3ploy in setting up

-EG01-23, EG01-24, EG01-29, and EG01-30 transition scenarios with various power demand curves.
+The main objectives of this paper are: (1) to describe the demand-driven deployment capabilities in CYCLUS, (2) to describe the prediction methods available in d3ploy, and (3) to demonstrate the use of d3ploy in setting up EG01-23, EG01-24, EG01-29, and EG01-30 transition scenarios with various power demand curves.